Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

  Where X bar is the mean of values, X is the actual mean and n is the number of values.

  ## How to solve Overfitting in Decision Tree?
+ Overfitting is the  main challenge in decision tree.Overfitting can be avoided by two methods.

  ### Pruning

 *  Pruning is a technique in machine learning that reduces the size of decision tree by removing branches of the tree that are less important to classify instances.
 *  Pruning reduces the complexity of the final classifier and hence improves predictive accuracy by the reduction of over-fitting.
- There are mainly two methods of pruning
+* There are mainly two methods of pruning

-(i) Pre-pruning – we can stop growing the tree earlier, which means we can prune/remove/cut a node if it has low importance while growing the tree.
+   * Pre-pruning –  Growing tree is stopped earlier.It means  we can prune/remove/cut a node if it has low importance while growing the tree.

-(ii) Post-pruning – once our tree is built to its depth, we can start pruning the nodes based on their significance.
+   * Post-pruning – In post pruning, once our tree is built to its depth, we can start pruning the nodes based on their significance.

 # XGBOOST
 ## Overview